 If you are a Junior, get started now.
 Get a college application checklist.
 Print it out.
 Discuss it with your family and support system.
 Tack it onto your fridge to keep you on track.
 And start cranking away at the month-to-month tasks.
 You’ll thank yourself Senior year.

 Finally, for those of you who are looking for a good college application checklist, we consulted our Ivy League college interviewer and application consultants to put together this Comprehensive College Application Checklist and Timeline.
-It includes a month by month breakdown of tasks and milestones and advice from our experts.
+It includes a month by month breakdown of tasks and to-do’s and includes advice and insights from our experts on major milestones.

 If you have questions about the checklist or the college application process, leave a note in the comments.